raquel-gonzo/tandem-trivia/README.md

 - Deployed on netlify.
 [Play here!](https://tandem-for-400.netlify.app/)

 ## Testing
 After researching Tandem, I learned that they love unit testing.
+I implemented one test in the App.test.js file for rendering and shuffling.